-Venice in winter really is absolutely magical.
+Venice in winter is absolutely magical.
 To those that say Venice is crowded, smelly and unpleasant, I ask, “Well, when did you visit?”
 Because, I went in winter and it was wonderful.
-The canals were almost empty at times and I felt like I had Venice to myself.
 The only thing I smelt was pasta cooking.

 We visited in the middle of January and several restaurants and bars that I wanted to try were closed.
 The few weeks between New Years Eve and Carnival are when some local businesses take their vacation.
-So if you want to make sure you don’t run into any closed restaurants, avoid the middle of January.
+So if you have your heart set on a particular place to eat, make sure they’ll be open for your trip.

 In January, the Christmas lights were still hanging in Piazza San Marco and throughout the city.
 The lights made Venice in winter even more magical.

-There was plenty of strolling room in San Marco’s square.
-The cafe inside Museum Correr is the perfect spot to warm up with a coffee and take in the views of the famous square below.
+Take advantage of the short lines (and the indoor heating!) and visit Venice’s most famous museums.
+The cafe inside Museum Correr is also the perfect spot to warm up with a coffee and take in the views of the famous piazza below.

 This couple even thought it was warm enough to eat outside.